Suleiman Shahbal

-Suleiman Shahbal (born September 6, 1960) is a Kenyan businessman and politician.
+Suleiman Shahbal (born 6 September 1960) is a Kenyan businessman and politician.
 He is the founder and chairman of GulfCap Group of Companies, a diversified conglomerate with interests in finance, real estate, energy, and hospitality.
 He founded the Gulf African Bank, the first Islamic bank in Kenya in 2008.
 He currently serves as a Member of Parliament at the East African Legislative Assembly (EALA), where he chairs the Communication, Trade and Investment Committee.

 Career

 Business

 He is the chairman of GulfCap Group of Companies that include the Gulf Bank and Gulf Real estate.

 In 2018, Shahbal was appointed by then-President Uhuru Kenyatta as the Chairman of the Kenya Network Trade Agency (Kentrade), a position he held for three years.

 He previously held the position of Deputy General Manager and Head of International Operations at Bank of Muscat, Oman’s largest commercial bank.
-Before that, he served as Vice President at Citi Bank, overseeing operations in the Middle East and Europe.
+Before that, he served as Vice President at Citibank, overseeing operations in the Middle East and Europe.